gediz/mpv-wiki/FAQ.md

 ### If I click mpv, nothing happens.

 mpv is a command line program and doesn't provide an actual GUI.
 You need to start it with a media file.
 On Windows, you can create a file association with the ``Open with…`` context menu.
+Also, if you start ``mpv.exe`` from ``explorer.exe``, it will enter [pseudo-gui mode](http://mpv.io/manual/master/#pseudo-gui-mode).
 For Linux, a ``mpv.desktop`` file is provided.

-You can also start mpv with ``mpv --force-window --idle``.
-Then it will show an empty window that does nothing - but it will play files you drop on the window.
+You can also start mpv with ``mpv --profile=pseudo-gui``.
+You play files by dropping them on the window.

 ### Is FFmpeg or Libav preferred for use with mpv?

-Read the comprehensive answer to this question [[here|FFmpeg versus Libav]].
+Generally FFmpeg, simply because it has more features.